The Cornells

 The Cornells were a 1960s Los Angeles band that played mostly surf music.
-Four of the five members had a parent that was a well known celebrity.
+Four of the five members had a parent who was a well-known celebrity.

-The band appeared on the show I've Got A Secret in 1963 with the secret "We're all the sons of Hollywood Celebrities".
-They played Caravan live on the show.
+The band appeared on the television show I've Got A Secret in 1963 with the secret "We're all the sons of Hollywood Celebrities".
+They played "Caravan" live on the show.

 According to Richie Unterberger,"Whatever interest this L. A. surf combo generates stems from the fact that future Moby Grape guitarist Peter Lewis was a member. (...)
 Lewis was the only member destined to make a mark on rock history."